ypresa1/test-nexus-repo/troubleshooting/Troubleshooting Pods.md

 `$ oc deploy <config-name> --latest`

-**Note: There could be many issues to a Pod stuck in Pending.
+**NOTE: There could be many issues to a Pod stuck in Pending.
 This indicates that the Pod has not been scheduled yet and could be for a number of reasons including not having enough resources.
 It is very important to check the details and status of your pod.**

 ## CrashLoopBackOff
 The Pod has been started and deployed but keeps getting terminated and stuck on a never ending loop.